 Yes, road bikes and mountain bikes are fundamentally similar: two tires are pushed by two pedals, and a handlebar steers the bike where you want to go.
 But that’s about where the similarities end.
 Even the strongest roadies can find themselves intimidated by the knobby tires and technical terrain of mountain biking.
 But don’t let that discourage you – with a small amount of adjustment (and a big sense of adventure), you can tear up the trails with the best of them.
-Use these mountain biking for beginners tips from Ali Halpin, PMBIA Level 1 Certified Mountain Bike Skills Coach and head coach for Ladies AllRide and Grit Clinics, to seamlessly transition from the road to the trail.
+Whether you’re looking to dip your toes into off-road triathlon or simply wanting a fun ride off the roads, use these mountain biking for beginners tips from Ali Halpin, PMBIA Level 1 Certified Mountain Bike Skills Coach and head coach for Ladies AllRide and Grit Clinics, to seamlessly transition from the road to the trail.

 Know Your Ride

 When choosing a mountain bike, don’t look for the exact same fit and features as your roadie.
 A different kind of riding require a different kind of bike, says Halpin: “The cockpit of a mountain bike has a much shorter reach, so you sit closer to the bars and also much more upright than on a road bike.”
 Other notable differences on the MTB include a shorter stem and wider handlebars for better handling.